tommai78101/Bizhawk-GeneticAlgorithmBot/README.md

-# Bizhawk-GeneticAlgorithmBot
+# Bizhawk - Genetic Algorithm Bot

-Genetic algorithm control inputs generation bot for Bizhawk for the creation of tools-assisted speedruns.
+Control inputs generation bot using genetic algorithm for [Bizhawk](https://github.com/TASEmulators/BizHawk) for the creation and assistance of tools-assisted speedruns.

-Also includes neuro-evolution augmented topology (NEAT) for control inputs generation.
+Also includes an experimental neuro-evolution augmented topology (NEAT) for control inputs generation as an alternative generation feature.

 # Requirements